mytechnotalent/Python-For-Kids/README.md

 This repo will teach you step-by-step how to build and freeze custom Python modules into the BBC micro:bit V1 fork of MicroPython.
 If you are an educator and want to develop custom modules you can include in the firmware this tutorial is for you.

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Create_Python_Module_V1) to read the tutorial on GitHub.

+## MicroPython micro:bit - Talking BuildaBot
+This is a FUN talking BuildaBot for the official BBC micro:bit V2 where you get to build your VERY OWN TALKING BOT FROM SCRATCH!

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_BuildaBot) to read the tutorial on GitHub.

 ## MicroPython micro:bit - Talking Heads Or Tails
 This is a FUN talking Heads Or Tails game for the official BBC micro:bit V2 where you play with get to play with our little talking friend!